Site icon Vern Bender

 • Constantine

-• Suppressing the Melitian schism, an early breakaway sect, was another important matter before the Council of Nicaea.
-Melitius, it was decided, should remain in his city of Lycopolis in Egypt.
+• Suppressing the mountain schism, an early breakaway sect, was another important matter before the Council of Nicaea.
+Miletus, it was decided, should remain in his city of Lycopolis in Egypt.
 Still, without exercising authority or the power to ordain new clergy, he was forbidden to enter the town’s environs or another diocese to ordain its subjects.
-Melitius retained his episcopal title, but the ecclesiastics he ordained were to receive the laying on of hands again and the ordinations performed by to do anything without the consent of Bishop Alexander.[71]
+Maltese retained his Episcopal title, but the ecclesiastics he ordained were to receive the laying on of hands again and the ordinations performed by to do anything without the consent of Bishop Alexander.[71]

-• The Council promulgated twenty new church laws, called canons (though the exact number is subject to debate), namely, rules of discipline.
-The twenty as listed in the works of Nicene and Post-Nicene Fathers are as follows:[72]
+• The Council promulgated twenty new church laws, called canons (though the exact number is debatable), which are rules of discipline.
+The twenty, as listed in the works of Nicene and Post-Nicene Fathers, are as follows:[72]

 1. prohibition of self-castration for clergy